Remedy (Seether song)

 "Remedy" is a song by South African rock band Seether.
 It is the second track on their album Karma and Effect, and was released as the album's lead single.
-It became their first single to hit the top spot on the Billboard Hot Mainstream Rock Tracks chart, dropping and regaining the spot for a total of eight weeks at number one.
+It became their first single to hit the top spot on the Billboard Hot Mainstream Rock Tracks chart, dropping and regaining the spot for a total of eight weeks at number one and spent 52 weeks on the same chart.

 Music video

 The music video, directed by Dean Karr, features the band playing on the deck of a ship that appears to have run aground with fans who were selected via a contest on the band's website to appear in the shallow water below.
 Interspersed are shots of singer Shaun Morgan dressed up as an evil carnival barker taking a group of people on "the world's most terrifying ride".
 At the end of the video, the people that boarded the boat emerge from a tunnel, transformed into skeletons.